 Mary owns 100% of the shares in both ABC Ltd and DEF Ltd, earning dividends from both companies.
 She has no other income.

-Mary cannot form a VAT group between herself and the two companies because she is not making any taxable supplies (or intending to make taxable supplies) so she is not eligible to register for VAT as a sole trader.
+Mary cannot form a VAT group between herself and the two companies because she is not making any business supplies so she is not eligible to register for VAT as a sole trader.
 Dividend income is outside the scope of VAT.
 But the two companies could form a group because of Mary’s control of them both (VAT Notice 700/2, para 2.9).

 The main advantage of the new legislation is that unincorporated businesses joining a VAT group will enjoy the two main benefits of group registrations: